-With an unwavering determination to achieve his clients’ goals, and with the advocacy skills and experience to do so, Brandon Freud provides responsive, efficient and effective representation in a range of litigation matters.
+With an unwavering determination to achieve his clients’ goals, and with the advocacy skills and experience to do so, Brandon Freud provides effective, efficient and responsive representation in a range of litigation matters.

 Brandon's practice is concentrated in banking, commercial and real estate litigation.
 He represents financial institutions, title insurance companies, business and commercial real estate owners, not for profit entities and individuals in state and federal courts at both the trial and appellate levels.
 If litigation is unavoidable, Brandon leads and manages all aspects of the litigation process, developing the optimal approach at the earliest phase of a dispute and implementing that strategy throughout the various stages of a case, from motion practice and discovery to settlement negotiations, at trial or on appeal.